DataDog/integrations-core/docs/dev/legacy.md

 ---
-title: Legacy
+title: Legacy Agent v5
 kind: documentation
 ---

-This documentation explains how to create an Agent check for the Datadog Agent v5, which has been superceded by Agent v6.
-It is still possible to write checks for v5, however no new integrations for v5 will be considered upstream.
+This documentation explains how to create an Agent check for Datadog Agent v5, which has been superseded by Agent v6.
+It is still possible to write your own local checks for v5, however no new integrations for v5 will be considered upstream.
 To learn more about creating integrations for Agent v6, [refer to the dedicated documentation for creating an Agent check for Datadog Agent v6][21].

 ## Requirements

 You need a working [Ruby][16] environment.
-For more information on installing Ruby, reference [the Ruby installation documentation][17].
+For more information on installing Ruby, see the [Ruby installation documentation][17].

 You also need [Wget][18].
 Wget is already installed on most Linux systems.
 Use [Homebrew][19] on Mac or [Chocolatey][20] on Windows.

 ## Setup

-We've written [a gem][AGem] and a set of scripts to help you get set up, ease development, and provide testing.
+There is [a gem][AGem] and a set of scripts to help you get set up, ease development, and provide testing.
 To begin:

 1. Fork the [integrations-extras repository][1] on Github and clone the repository to your dev environment.
 2. Run `gem install bundler`